Optional Practical Training

 To be eligible for OPT, you must:

-• Have been a full-time student for at least one academic year.
+- Have been a full-time student for at least one academic year

 You are not eligible to apply for OPT if:

-• You have used 365+ days of full-time CPT.
+- You have used 12 months or more of full-time CPT

 You must be physically present in the U.S. to apply for OPT

-• Earliest Date to Apply: 90 days before your degree program completion date.
+- Earliest Date to Apply: 90 days before your degree program completion date.

-• Latest Date to Apply: 60 days after your program completion date.
+- Latest Date to Apply: 60 days after your program completion date.
 (Not recommended)

-• When you apply for OPT, you will need to choose your OPT start date.
+- When you apply for OPT, you will need to choose your OPT start date.

-• Your OPT start date can be any day during your 60-day grace period, from the day after your Form I-20 end date, to as late as 60 days after your Form I-20 end date.
+- Your OPT start date can be any day during your 60-day grace period, from the day after your Form I-20 end date, to as late as 60 days after your Form I-20 end date.

 Your requested start date is based on personal preference.
-Some things to keep in mind when choosing your start date:
+Some things to keep in mind when choosing your OPT start date:

-• Do you want to start your employment immediately, OR do you plan on taking a vacation after graduation
+- Do you want to start your employment immediately, OR do you plan on taking a vacation after graduation

-• Will you need additional time to find a job, OR do you have a job that wants you to start as soon as possible?
-(Note: you do not need to start employment exactly on your EAD start date.
-You have 90 days of unemployment during OPT.
-See below section entitled "Employment and Reporting Requirements...")
+- Will you need additional time to find a job, OR do you have a job that wants you to start as soon as possible?
+Major U.S. holidays and weekends. s.
+Most companies have employees starting on Monday, and do not hire around major holidays.

 STEP 1: Read the information on this page carefully and attend an OPT Information Session to understand the complete OPT application process.

-STEP 2: Apply for program completion in Workdayand make sure that the program completion date on your Form I-20 is the same as your program completion date in Workday.
+STEP 2: Apply for program completion in Workday and make sure that the program completion date on your Form I-20 is the same as your program completion date in Workday.

-STEP 3: Pay the Bentley I-20 Maintenance Feeof $150 and keep a copy of your fee receipt.
+STEP 3: Pay the Bentley I-20 Maintenance Fee of $150 and keep a copy of your fee receipt.
 The fee receipt is one of the documents that must be uploaded to your OPT Request Form.
 Bentley students submitting an OPT application are required to pay a Form I-20 Maintenance Fee.
 This fee covers the cost of maintaining your record after you have graduated and are no longer paying Bentley tuition or fees.
 Students on OPT have full access to CISS and all of our resources (advising, record maintenance, tax software, and more) throughout their OPT period.

 Upload:

-This video will guide you through how to submit an OPT Request through your CISS Student Portal.
+Watch this instructional video to guide you through how to submit an OPT Request in the CISS Portal.
+Processing an OPT request can take 5-7 business days

-Step 5: Obtain the OPT Recommendation Form I-20 from CISS.
+STEP 5: Obtain the OPT Recommendation Form I-20 from CISS.
 You will be notified by email when your new Form I-20 is ready for download from the CISS Portal.
-You can then go to your CISS Portal to find and download your Form I-20.
+You can then go to your CISS Portal to download your Form I-20.
 Print out the form and review it carefully to verify that the information is correct.
 Sign and date the bottom of page 1.
 Your OPT recommendation and dates will listed on page 2 of your Form I-20.

 DO NOT SUBMIT YOUR OPT APPLICATION TO USCIS WITHOUT THE OPT RECOMMENDATION FORM I-20, AS IT WILL BE DENIED.

-YOU MUST BE PHYSICALLY PRESENT IN THE U.S TO APPLY FOR OPT.
+YOU MUST BE PHYSICALLY PRESENT IN THE U.S TO APPLY FOR OPT

 Expediting your OPT/STEM Application- Premium Processing

-Applying for Premium Processing allows applicants to expedite their OPT/STEM OPT application for a fee.
-The United States Citizenship and Immigration Service (USCIS) has stated that the expected processing timeline for Premium Processing cases will be 30 calendar days.
+Applying for Premium Processing allows you to expedite your OPT/STEM OPT application for a fee.
+The United States Citizenship and Immigration Service (USCIS) has stated that the expected processing timeline for Premium Processing cases is 30 calendar days.
+USCIS will accept requests for Premium Processing filed with an OPT or STEM OPT application.

 You can apply for Premium Processing with Form I-907 for a $1,685 fee.
 This is in addition to the $470 Form I-765 application fee.